Pishanbur

-Pishanbur (پيشنبور) (Note: Also romanized as Pīshanbūr) is a village in Kelardasht-e Gharbi Rural District of the Central District of Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.
+Pishanbur (پيشنبور) (Note: Also romanized as Pīshanbūr) is a village in Kelardasht-e Gharbi Rural District of the Central District in Kelardasht County, (Note: Formerly Kelardasht District of Chalus County) Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,406 in 354 households, when it was in Kelardasht Rural District (Note: Renamed Kelardasht-e Sharqi Rural District) of Kelardasht District (Note: Renamed Kelardasht County) in Chalus County.
-The following census in 2011 counted 1,451 people in 434 households, by which time the rural district had been renamed Kelardasht-e Sharqi Rural District, and the village transferred to Kelardasht-e Gharbi Rural District created in the district.
+The following census in 2011 counted 1,451 people in 434 households, by which time the rural district had been renamed Kelardasht-e Sharqi Rural District.
+The village was transferred to Kelardasht-e Gharbi Rural District created in the same district.
 The 2016 census measured the population of the village as 1,849 people in 610 households, when the district had been transformed into Kelardasht County.
-It was the most populous village in its rural district.
+Pishanbur was the most populous village in its rural district.